KSheridan86/project-2-ISS-tracker-quiz/README.md

 ---

-## Deployment
+## Clone, Fork and Deploy

-The steps below will outline how to deploy, clone or fork this repository.
+The steps below will outline how to clone fork and deploy this repository.
-These steps assume that you have a GitHub/GitPod account, if not please start [here](https://www.github.com) by creating a GitHub account and installing the GitPod extension.
+These steps assume that you have a GitHub/GitPod account, if not please start [here](https://www.github.com) by creating a GitHub account and [here](https://www.gitpod.io/docs/) by creating a GitPod account and installing the GitPod extension.

-This project was deployed using GitHub pages.
-The procedure for doing this is very straight forward.

-- Inside the repository click on the button marked "Settings".
-- In the side bar on the left click on the button marked "Pages".
-- Under the source title you have two drop down menus, make sure the first is set to "Main" and the second to "Root" and click "Save".
-- Within a couple of minutes the site was live and I received a notification indicating the url.

 ### Cloning

 To clone this repository just follow the steps below.

 - Navigate to the Repositories section in my GitHub portfolio.
-- Click on the Repository you want to clone (project-1-hubble).
+- Click on the Repository you want to clone (project-2-ISS-tracker-quiz).
 - Click the button labeled "Code" and copy the link shown.
 - Open a new folder or your prefered location in your GitPod workspace.
 - Type "git clone" into the terminal, paste the link and click Enter.